Sun Conjunct Chiron – the Deeper Meaning of This Aspect

 He does not know how much time has passed, as he stays forever young.
 But one day he remembers his parents and the house where he grew up, and the longing for his family, for his roots, overwhelms him.

 He decides to go back to see his parents and the people he grew up with one more time.
 On his way back home, he notices that everything has changed.

 The forests have turned into cities and he could not recognize anything anymore.
 When he finally reaches the place where he grew up, he notices with sorrow that everything is now a ruin, and everyone in the court has been dead for a long time.

 “I brought you here master, but I will now go back from where I came”.

-Take care of them and feed them with your “own hand” because it is only through them than you have the chance to eternal life.
+Take care of them and feed them with your “own hand” because it is only through them that you have the chance of eternal life.

 Read more Chiron blog posts here.